-In November 2011, the Scottish Government published Responding to Forced Marriage: Multi-agency practice guidelines.
-The primary objective of this guidance is to offer advice and information to all frontline practitioners and volunteers within agencies in Scotland that work to safeguard children and young people against abuse and/or protect adults from abuse.
+In June 2014, the UK Government published an updated version of its Multi-agency practice guidelines: Handling cases of Forced Marriage.
+The primary objective of the guidelines was to offer advice and information to all frontline practitioners and volunteers within agencies that work to safeguard children and young people against abuse and/or protect adults from abuse.